-Installing a ventilation system to your home can keep indoor air from turning stale and balance humidity levels.
+Installing a ventilation system to your home can keep indoor air from turning stuffy and balance humidity levels.

 How Indoor Air Quality Affects Your Health

-VOCs can be released by products in your home, such as building materials, flooring or furniture.
-They can also be detected in numerous air fresheners and scented candles.
-High VOCs can cause respiratory irritation, headaches and dizziness, among other problems.
+VOCs can be expelled by products in your home, such as building materials, flooring or furniture.
+They can also be located in numerous air fresheners and scented candles.
+High VOCs can cause respiratory irritation, headaches and dizziness, among other issues.

-Many scientific studies have discovered respiratory diseases, asthma and other health conditions are linked to inferior indoor air quality.
+Multiple scientific studies have learned respiratory diseases, asthma and other health problems are connected to bad indoor air quality.
 Allergies can also be worsened by indoor air quality troubles.

 10 Signs Your Home has Poor Indoor Air Quality

-If your family has conditions that worsen at home and improve when you leave, you may be affected by indoor pollution.
+If your family has conditions that intensify at home and improve when you leave, you may be suffering from indoor pollution.
 You should also talk to your doctor if you’re anxious about your health.

 - Persistent cold or flu symptoms.
 A sore throat or runny nose that never gets better could be related to air quality.
 This is especially true if you don’t feel sick when you leave your home.